Why Are My Allergies So Bad in Arizona?

 Another way to collect dust involves cheesecloth.
 Put cheesecloth over the vents in your house to trap dust and pollens.
 Fold it over several times, because the holes in cheesecloth are very large, so several layers are required for this to be effective in catching allergens.
 Cheesecloth is inexpensive and can be removed, cleaned, and reused.

 In your yard, try to alter your landscaping to better manage your allergies.
 If a certain species of grass bothers you, plant a different grass.
-Also, look into landscaping designs which use fewer plants.
+Also, look into landscaping designs that use fewer plants.
 The same goes for trees, get rid of the ones which aggravate your allergies most.

 - Protect your Body